Protocol for homeless people in public places

 - they are a child who appears to be under the age of 16

 - they are a young person who appears to be 16 to 17 years old who may be at risk of significant harm

-- they are a child or young person who is in the care of the Secretary of the Department of Family and Community Services or the parental responsibility of the Minister for Family and Community Services.
+- they are a child or young person who is in the care of the Secretary of the Department of Communities and Justice or the parental responsibility of the Minister for Families and Communities.